Merv: Soltangala

 Many ceramics have been recovered from the Abbasid and Seljuk eras, primarily from Gäwürgala, the city walls of Soltangala, and the Shahryar Ark.
 The Gäwürgala ware was primarily late Abbasid and consisted primarily of red slip-painted bowls with geometric designs.
 The pottery recovered from the Sultan Gala walls is dominated by 11th to 12th-century colour-splashed yellow and green pottery, similar to contemporary styles common in Nishapur.
 Turquoise and black bowls were discovered in the Shahryar Ark palace, as well as a deposit of Mongol-style pottery, perhaps related to the city's unsuccessful re-foundation under the Il-khans.
 Also from this era, is a ceramic mask used for decorating walls found among the ruins of what is believed—not without controversy—to be a Mongol-built Buddhist temple in the southern suburbs of Sultan Gala.

 Shaim Kala

 Shaim Kala was built in the 7th century AD.
 Shaim Kala was a self-contained walled city intended to relieve over-crowding, and to deal with the religious and political discontent of the newly arrived peoples.

 Abdyllahangala

 Abdyllahangala is the post medieval Timurid era city to the south of the main complex.

 Demographics

 Today, the site of the ancient Merv is located near Baýramali city of Mary velayat, Turkmenistan.
 It is a city in and the seat of Baýramaly District, Mary Province, Turkmenistan.
 It lies about 27 km east of the provincial capital Mary.
 In 2009, its population was estimated at 88,486 (up from 43,824 in the 1989 census).

 The present inhabitants of the oasis are primarily Turkmens of the Teke tribe and some Persians or Tajiks.
-There are relatively large minorities of the Beluch and the Brahui in the Merv Oasis as well.
+There are relatively large minorities of the Baluch and the Brahui in the Merv Oasis as well.